Claiming the Federal Adoption Tax Credit for 2018

 The Child Tax Credit changed in 2018.
 The amount is now $2,000 per child, but only $1,400 of it can become the refundable additional child tax credit (dependent on the family’s earned income), with the remaining $600 a non-refundable Child Tax Credit.
 This credit will supersede the adoption tax credit when reducing the tax liability.

 To determine the amount of the Child Tax Credit and Additional Child Tax Credit a family uses, a family must complete the Child Tax Credit Worksheet in IRS Publication 972.
 Software and tax preparers will automatically calculate these amounts.

 Taxpayers who can answer “Yes” on the last line of the Child Tax Credit Worksheet may be eligible for the Additional Child Tax Credit, which is a refundable credit (meaning they can claim the credit regardless of their tax liability).
 To claim the Additional Child Tax Credit, parents must complete IRS Schedule 8812.

 How Much Will I Benefit?

 Below are a couple of examples of how the tax credit might benefit families who finalized adoptions in 2018.
-(These are simplified examples, which do not take into account the child tax credit explained below.)
+(These are simplified examples.)

 Claiming the Adoption Tax Credit